Mountain Road, Late at Night

 As the couple's grieving relatives descend on the family home, they are forced to decide who will care for the child Nicholas and April left behind.
 Nicholas's brother, Nathaniel, and his wife Stephanie feel entirely unready to be parents but his mother and father have issues of their own.
 And April’s mother, Tammy, is driving across the country to claim her grandson.

-Experiencing a few traumatic days in the minds of each family member, Alan Rossi's debut, Mountain Road, Late at Night is a taut, nuanced and breathtaking look at what we do when everything goes wrong, and the frightening fact that life carries on, regardless.
-It is gripping, affecting and extremely accomplished.
+Experiencing a few traumatic days in the minds of each family member, Alan Rossi's Mountain Road, Late at Night is a taut, nuanced and breathtaking look at what we do when everything goes wrong, and the frightening fact that life carries on, regardless.
+It is a gripping, affecting and extremely accomplished debut.